-Even though we were told how much longer mum had left to live, it was still an absolute shock when she died.
+Although we were told how much longer mum had left to live, it was still an absolute shock when she died.
 Not knowing how I would live my life every day without her.
-The person who had been there since the very beginning, brought me into this world, loved me unconditionally, wrapped me up in cotton wool, stood up for me, taught me what was right and wrong, wiped away my tears, supported me.
-She & dad made me into the person I am today.
+The person who had been there since the very beginning.
+She brought me into this world, loved me unconditionally, wrapped me up in cotton wool, stood up for me, taught me what was right and wrong, wiped away my tears and supported me.
+Mum and dad made me into the person I am today.

 After a few days, mum had gone downhill and we sat by her bedside for about 12 hours.
-I remember the nurses telling us that we can order a takeaway as none of us had eaten all day and to help ourselves to plates & cutlery – they told us to treat the hospice like ‘a home from home’.
+I remember the nurses telling us that we can order a takeaway.
+None of us had eaten all day and to help ourselves to plates and cutlery – they told us to treat the hospice like ‘a home from home’.
 It was such an odd feeling, we felt guilty for wanting to eat.
 My sister said that mum would want us to eat, as she knows how much I love my food!
 But even I couldn’t finish it.

 Whilst we were sat with her, we were all reminiscing and talking to her.
-The nurses said she would still be able to hear us, even though she couldn’t respond.
-And that was so true – as soon as she heard one of our names, her eyes flashed open for a second – I could see those beautiful blue eyes once more.
-There was even a moment of complete & utter laughter – an actual belly laugh!
+The nurses said she would still be able to hear us, even though she couldn’t respond and that was so true.
+As soon as she heard one of our names, her eyes flashed open for a second – I could see those beautiful blue eyes once more.
+There was even a moment of complete and utter laughter – an actual belly laugh!
 My sister said something when we were all reminiscing.
-We found it absolutely hilarious – we were all crying with laughter.
+We found it absolutely hilarious, we were all crying with laughter.
 It was such a beautiful moment and a real tonic at a truly heartbreaking time.
 Never would I have thought I would find anything to laugh at in such an upsetting time.
 But there were so many emotions flowing that I would never have imagined possible.